bacpop/odinviewer/TurningSBMLfilesToJSON/README.md

 npm install & npm start
 ```

-By doing this, the server will start and the python code that does the conversion runs.
+By doing this, the server will start and a python script will run to make the conversion.
 When the conversion is done, this message will appear in your shell: `All files have been converted into JSON`.
 When this message appears, you can press **CTRL + C** to exit.